code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 | Median      | 10.82%   |
 | Maximum     | 14.25%   |

-These percentages show that `merkleizeSha256Optimized` provides a noticeable improvement over `merkleizeSha256`, with the largest improvement being in the maximum execution time.
-It's worth noting that these percentages are specific to the input data and the environment in which the functions were run, so they may vary in other contexts.
-Nonetheless, they give a rough idea of the performance improvement that can be expected from using the optimized version of the function.
+ The data shows a significant increase in gas efficiency with the use of `merkleizeSha256Optimized` compared to `merkleizeSha256`.
+It's worth emphasizing that these results are influenced by the input data and execution environment, so the actual improvement may differ in other contexts.
+Nonetheless, the results provide valuable insight into the potential gas cost savings that can be achieved by leveraging the optimized version of the function.

-It should be noted that these percentages are specific to the input data and the environment in which the functions were run, so they may vary in other contexts.
-Nonetheless, these results give a rough idea of the performance improvement that can be expected from using the optimized version of the function.

 The test codes are the following:
 ```solidity